The risks of public Wi-Fi

 Snooping and sniffing

 Wi-Fi snooping and sniffing is what it sounds like.
 Cybercriminals can buy special software kits and even devices to help assist them with eavesdropping on Wi-Fi signals.
-This technique can allow the attackers to access everything that you are doing online — from viewing whole webpages you have visited (including any information you may have filled out while visiting that webpage) to being able to capture your login credentials, and even being able to hijack your accounts.
+This technique can allow the attackers to access everything that you are doing online — from viewing whole webpages you have visited (including any information you may have filled out while visiting that webpage) to being able to capture your login credentials, and even hijack your accounts.

 These “rogue access points” trick victims into connecting to what they think is a legitimate network because the name sounds reputable.
 Say you’re staying at the Goodnyght Inn and want to connect to the hotel’s Wi-Fi.
 You may think you’re selecting the correct one when you click on “GoodNyte Inn,” but you haven’t.
 Instead, you’ve just connected to a rogue hotspot set up by cybercriminals who can now view your sensitive information.